Moh4mmedSuf/Pizza-Sales-Project/README.md

 # Pizza-Sales-Project

-A client Requested an intractive Dashboard of his Pizza Business (you can check the requirements in the file Attached). and I made sure the result were correct through a SQL code in MySQL.
+A client Requested an intractive Dashboard of his Pizza Business (you can check the requirements in the file Attached). and I made sure the results were correct through a SQL code in MySQL.
-Most of The project were done In Power Bi where I used DAX to Prepare The Data.
+Most of The project were done In Power BI where I used DAX to Prepare The Data.

 Here's a snap of the Final Dashboard.